-This chapter describes Cb Response support for Virtual Desktop Infrastructure (VDI) and how to configure your machines to use it.
+This chapter describes CB Response support for Virtual Desktop Infrastructure (VDI) and how to configure your machines to use it.

 Topic Page

-Overview 107
+Overview 99

-Configuring the Server for VDI Support 107
+Configuring the Server for VDI Support 99

-Specifying the Scope of VDI Support 108
+Specifying the Scope of VDI Support 100

-Cb Response provides support for environments in which client machines are frequently reimaged or reverted back to a master image.
+CB Response provides support for environments in which client machines are frequently re-imaged or reverted back to a master image.
 In these environments, agent-based software can experience complex agent management issues such as duplicate systems or sensor id collisions.
 These issues are typical in environments where the sensors are installed on a master image or on Virtual Desktop Infrastructure (VDI) images, particularly when using non-persistent images.

-Cb Response provides a means to resolve these VDI issues.
-If VDI behavior is configured and enabled for some or all sensors, the sensor communicates first with the Cb Response server (single or clustered), attempting to register itself.
+CB Response provides a means to resolve these VDI issues.
+If VDI behavior is configured and enabled for some or all sensors, the sensor communicates first with the CB Response server (single or clustered), attempting to register itself.
 The server then tries to correlate that sensor's and client machine's characteristics (i.e., hostname and DNS name) to an existing sensor.
 If the server can correlate the new client to a sensor it has seen already, it assigns that sensor its previous Sensor ID.
 If there is no correlation, the server performs a new registration for that client.
-This allows the client machine to report to the server with the same Sensor ID, and so maintain the client event history, despite having been reimaged.
+This allows the client machine to report to the server with the same Sensor ID, maintaining the client event history despite having been re-imaged.